dgzlopes/xk6-external-js/README.md

 ## More
 ### Supported Runtimes

-Runtime is auto-detected from the filename:
+The runtime is auto-detected from the file extension:
 - `*.node.js/ts` → Node.js
 - `*.deno.js/ts` → Deno
 - `*.bun.js/ts` → Bun
-- Otherwise defaults to Node.js
+- Anything else → Node.js (default)

-Alternatively, you can specify it manually:
+You can also specify it explicitly:

 ```js
 ext.run("./lib.js", {